« Previous Page

 At any time, you can look at the receiver and see what your glucose level is.
 You can see if your level is going up or down—and how fast.
 You can download the information to your computer and see the trends and patterns of your glucose levels.

-You note on the receiver when you eat, do exercise, and inject insulin.
+You note on the receiver when you eat, do exercise, and take insulin.
 That way you can see how those activities affect your blood sugar throughout the day and night.

 All this detailed information gives you and your doctor a better idea of what your treatment needs are.